 But Paige was also a living legend, having pitched–by his own recordkeeping–for 250 teams, in 2,500 ball games.
 He claimed to have won 2,000 games, and pitched anywhere from 20 to 100 no-hitters.
 The barnstorming nature of teams in the pre-integration era didn’t provide accurate records, so the actual numbers probably depended on what mood he was in on any given day.
 But no one doubts that he was a dominant pitcher, and perhaps the greatest one who ever threw to a hitter from a pitcher’s mound.

 I remember going to a game once in 1980 and asking him if he would sign a program for me.
 He obliged this request, and I kept it with my things at home.
-It was a special thing to me, but I must admit that, as the years went by and that program somehow vanished along with them them, that I didn’t quite appreciate the full story of his career.
+It was a special thing to me, but I must admit that, as the years went by and that program somehow vanished.
+And so it goes.

 Satchel Paige died in Kansas City in 1982.
 His Springfield job was the last stop in a professional baseball career that spanned across seven decades.
 He’s known as perhaps the greatest player, in the most important position, in the best sport that I’ve ever known.
 I’m happy to have crossed paths, no matter how briefly, with such an important figure in the game’s history.
 I wish I had held on to that program, though.